Aegean College Allied Health offers a bachelors’ programme in Speech and Language Pathology studies in collaboration with the University of Essex.

 - Interdisciplinary intervention groups according to the latest intervention models in Health Care.

-They can work offering their service to children with developmental and linguistic difficulties, children with syndromes such as autism or mental disabilities as well as with children with learning difficulties, etc.
+They can work with children with developmental and language difficulties, children suffering from syndromes such as autism or mental disabilities as well as with children with learning difficulties, etc.

 They can also offer their services to people with acquired speech disorders, aphasia, neuron-motor disabilities, and with people who require an alternative way of communication.
 They can also help adults with neuron-diseases such as Alzheimer, speech disorders after accidents etc.